javarcho/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+the main difference is that function component is a stateless component that just accepts data and displays them in some form, stateful is a class component tht implements logic and state which requires the use of React.Component and creates a render that returns an element

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+"componentWillMount" means before the render is executed it needs a component markup, "componentWillUpdate" is called before the component is updated

 3. Define stateful logic.

+its a behavior created with the use of hooks

 4. What are the three step of creating a successful test?
 What is done in each phase?

+The three steps and each phase are
+1- put all necessary conditions and inputs basically setting up and preparing all of the testing objects and prerequisites 2- make the object or method under test so that it performs the actual work of the test 3- make sure that the expected results have occurred which verifies the result